Pitcher (container)

 In American English, a pitcher is a container with a handle and a spout, used for storing and pouring liquids.
 In English-speaking countries outside North America, such a container is called a jug.

 Ewer is an older word for a pitcher or jug of any type, though tending to be used for a vase-shaped pitcher, often decorated, with a base and a flaring spout.
 The word is now unusual in informal English describing ordinary domestic vessels.
-A notable ewer is the America's Cup, which is awarded to the winning team of the America's Cup sailing regatta match.
+A notable modern ewer is the sailing regatta's America's Cup.